LilyTronics/lily_py_unit_test/docs/test_suite.rst

 Making test suites pass or fail
 -------------------------------

-A test case method or setup method is passed by the following conditions:
+A test method or setup method is passed by the following conditions:

 * There were no exceptions or asserts.
-* The return value is None or True.
+* The return value is None (default return value of a method) or True.

-A test case method or setup method is failed by the following conditions:
+A test method or setup method is failed by the following conditions:

 * An exception or assert was raised
 * The return value is False